MonitorQA/ExternalApiDocs/_posts/2025-06-12-upload-company-icon.md

 - File `Content-Type` is missing or not one of the allowed image types
 - The request couldn't be processed

-For other error responses, see the [response status codes documentation](#/response-status-codes).
+For error responses, see the [response status codes documentation](#/response-status-codes).